FlavScents AInsights Entry: Isoamyl Acetate (CAS: 123-92-2)

 6. Regulatory Status (Regional Overview)

-Isoamyl acetate is generally recognized as safe (GRAS) by FEMA for flavor use in the United States.
-In the European Union, it is approved under Regulation (EC) No 1334/2008 and assigned an FL number.
+Isoamyl acetate is generally recognized as safe (GRAS) for use in food by the FDA and FEMA in the United States.
+In the European Union, it is approved under Regulation (EC) No 1334/2008 and has an assigned FL number.
 The United Kingdom follows similar regulations post-Brexit.
-In Asia, it is approved for use in Japan and China, with specific guidelines under ASEAN regulations.
-In Latin America, countries like Brazil and those in MERCOSUR recognize its use under harmonized standards.
+In Asia, countries like Japan and China have specific guidelines for its use in food and cosmetics, while ASEAN countries generally align with international standards.
+In Latin America, Brazil and MERCOSUR countries recognize its use in food and fragrance applications, with specific concentration limits.

 Citation hooks: FEMA; EFSA; national authority publications